visvar/visvar.github.io/README.md

 - Add <ins>month in numbers</ins>, not names or abbrevations (January = 1)

 `doi`
-- Enter the full doi URL, not just the DOI (i.e., https://doi.org/<your.doi.here>)
+- Enter the full DOI URL, not just the DOI (i.e., https://doi.org/<your.doi.here>)

 `url`
 - Add any additional URL, but **NOT the doi again!**